biojs/edu/get_involved_into_BioJS2.md

 -   Basics on JavaScript
 -   Basics on HTML
--   A bit more than basics on Web developer tools for Chrome of Firefox
--   Optional: jQuery
+-   Optional: d3
--   Optional: Basic php
+-   Optional: node/npm

 ### Tools and files